deltamachine/naive-automatic-postediting/new_alg/README.md

 More information about this project can be found here: http://wiki.apertium.org/wiki/Automatic_postediting_at_GSoC_2018

+This is a step-by-step guide for extracting postedits and using it for improving an Apertium language pair.

 ### 0. Prerequisites

 While working with this toolbox, you might need to install:
 a) Apertium core, bel-rus and rus-ukr language pairs.

-b) such Python packages as: nltk, streamparser, ufal.udpipe, pymystem3, numpy, pandas, sklearn.
+b) such Python packages as: nltk, streamparser, ufal.udpipe, pymystem3.

 c) Perl and apertium-eval-translator (http://wiki.apertium.org/wiki/Apertium-eval-translator)

+### 1. Data

+You can take data for training and testing in following folders:

+* Belarusian - Russian: https://github.com/deltamachine/naive-automatic-postediting/tree/master/data/be (for training: *train.bel, train.mt.rus, train.rus*, for testing: *test.bel, test.mt.rus, test.rus*)
+* Russian - Ukranian: https://github.com/deltamachine/naive-automatic-postediting/tree/master/data/be (for training: *train.ru, train.mt.uk, train.uk*, for testing: *test.ru, test.mt.uk, test.uk*)

-### 1. Algorithm for operations extraction
+### 2. Algorithm for operations extraction

 The rationale for this algorithm described in *rationale.md*

+Run this script on your train data to extract postedits.

 ##### Usage